JishaKMathew/DataCleansing/CodeBook.md

-The run_analysis.R script performs the data preparation and then followed by the 5 steps required as described in the course project’s definition.
+Scope: The run_analysis.R script performs the data preparation and then followed by the 5 steps required as described in the course project’s definition.

-Assign each data to variables
+A. Assign each data to variables

 1. dataFeaturesNames <- features.txt : 561 rows, 2 columns